grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/10 Page/click--options--.md

 </Blockquote>

-This method clicks an element matching a `selector`.
+This method clicks on an element matching a `selector`.

 <TableWithNestedRows>